Passing ... passing ... and then she speaks. |

 Vocal training can help, but rarely enough.
 Surgery on the voice box (laryngoplasty)

-Given all the problems, I eventially removed "voice" from the quiz, and
+Given all the problems, I removed "voice" entirely from

 left it as an external potential show-stopper.